 In order to generate traps, you must configure syslog to send syslog lines to checktrap.pl.
-If the syslog lines make a match to the specified configuration in the snmptrap.conf file, a valid SNMP trap is generated.
-The following lines in the /etc/syslog.conf file require that the syslog examine information logged, scan the snmptrap.conf file, and determine if a trap should be generated:
+If the syslog lines match the specified regular expressions in the snmptrap.conf file, a valid SNMP trap is generated.
+The following lines in the /etc/syslog.conf file cause syslog to send messages to checktrap.pl: